Diseases & Conditions : High-Risk Newborn

 The most common ways of adding nutrients and calories include the following:

+Hindmilk feeding.
 When a higher calorie count is the only consideration, you may be asked to pump your milk for several minutes and then stop to change collection bottles.
-The milk collected after the first several minutes is called hind milk and it tends to be higher in calorie-rich fats.
-The earlier milk obtained while pumping is called fore milk and it is higher in other nutrients.
-Freeze any fore milk for later use if asked to provide hind milk for some feedings.
-Do not obtain only the hind milk for feedings, unless directed to do so by your baby's doctors and nurses.
+The early milk obtained while pumping is called foremilk and it is higher in other nutrients.
+The milk collected after the first several minutes is called hindmilk.
+This tends to be higher in calorie-rich fats.
+Freeze any foremilk for later use if asked to provide hindmilk for some feedings.
+Do not obtain only the hindmilk for feedings, unless directed to do so by your baby's healthcare providers and nurses.

-HMF contains several nutrients, especially certain minerals, that are needed for proper bone development in low birthweight babies.
+Human milk fortifier (HMF).
+HMF contains several nutrients.
+It especially contains certain minerals that are needed for proper bone development in low birthweight babies.
 HMF is added directly to a bottle of your own milk.
 Usually a powdered version is used when plenty of your own milk is available.
-Liquid HMF will be used if reduced amounts of your breast milk are available.
+Liquid HMF will be used if reduced amounts of your breastmilk are available.

+Premature infant formulas.
 Sometimes, feedings of a mother's milk may be alternated with feedings of a premature infant formula.
-This may be done if HMF is not considered the best option, or when reduced amounts of your breast milk are available.
+This may be done if HMF is not considered the best choice, or when reduced amounts of your breastmilk are available.

 How long are extra nutrients needed?